scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

 (As an aside, the `CODE 87-Key Cherry MX Brown
 <https://smile.amazon.com/gp/product/B00UUBIM0E/ref=oh_aui_search_detailpage?ie=UTF8&psc=1>`__
 has been a great keyboard for me.
-Note there are variants with other Cherry MX switches.)
+Note there are variants with other Cherry MX switches.
+Also for some reason it is currently listed with an insanely high price - not sure why; it was $145 when I got it).

 The fact that the keyboard/touchpad isn't centered
 --------------------------------------------------